A Working Theory of Love by Scott Hutchins

 The story makes its way pleasantly towards a satisfying conclusion, all the time wearing its learning lightly and tempering its harsh truths with well executed jokes, even finding a poignant way to do justice to its ungainly title.

-A Working Theory of Love is published by Penguin Viking at the paperback price of £12.99, for further information visit here.
+A Working Theory of Love is published by Penguin Viking at the paperback price of £12.99.
+For further information visit the publisher’s website here.